How Much Do I Need to Retire?

 The average amount Americans believe they’ll need to retire comfortably.

-To answer the question about how much you’ll need in retirement, you need to get a sense of what you want to do after you stop working and what that might cost.
-Essentially, you need a retirement budget.
+To get a sense of what your retirement might cost, begin by asking yourself what you want to do after you stop working.
+Your answer will help to shape your retirement budget.
 Do you envision downsizing your home?
-Or are you planning to buy a second place?
-Will you spend your months traveling?
-Or are you planning to stay closer to home and volunteer your time?
+Or buying a second place?
+Will you spend part of the year traveling?
+Or are you planning to stay close to home and volunteer your time?

-Once we have a sense of what you might need, it’s important to look at your entire financial picture as we build a plan for how you’ll generate income.
-Let's look at common sources used to build a retirement income as well as some common risks that can threaten your retirement nest egg.
+It’s important to look at your entire financial picture to create a plan for how you’ll generate income.
+To get a sense of what that means, let's talk about different sources of retirement income, as well as some risks that could threaten your nest egg.

 Section 02 Common retirement income sources

-If you’ve been saving for retirement for many years, you likely have investments, which are a great way to grow your money over time.
-But as you approach retirement, you may find you want additional financial options to diversify your sources of income.
-A Northwestern Mutual financial advisor can help you leverage a diverse set of financial options to help you better manage risks to your retirement income over time.
-Properly managing these risks—like market volatility, the impact of taxes and inflation—can help you get more out of your retirement savings.
+If you’ve been saving for retirement for many years, you probably have investments.
+This is a powerful way to grow your money over time.
+But as you approach retirement, you may be looking for additional sources of income.
+A Northwestern Mutual financial advisor can help you leverage a diverse set of financial options to help you grow your wealth while also protecting it from common risks that could affect your retirement income.
+Properly managing these risks—like market volatility, taxes and inflation—is key to helping you get more out of your retirement savings.

 Here are common sources of income in retirement: